What is Airless Paint Spraying?

 Not all of the fine droplets of paint stick to the surface when painting with an airless sprayer.
 A high proportion of the coating ends up being sprayed into the air.
 In fact, about 20-40 per cent of the paint droplets don’t end up on the surface they were intended for.
-This is a waste of paint which is therefore money down the drain, however the time saved in labour offsets this cost if the expanse being painted is large enough.
+This is a waste of paint which is, therefore, money down the drain, however, the time saved in labour offsets this cost if the expanse being painted is large enough.

-Nevertheless, the overspray means that when paint is drifting through the air it can land on any nearby surfaces which obviously should be protected.
-This results in extra time and effort needed to cover and mask up adjacent items and surfaces in order to prevent them being coated in unwanted paint.
+Nevertheless, the overspray means that when the paint is drifting through the air it can land on any nearby surfaces which obviously should be protected.
+This results in extra time and effort needed to cover and mask up adjacent items and surfaces in order to prevent them from being coated in unwanted paint.

 It also takes time to clean the airless system after use.
 Paint must be flushed out of the pump, hose and the filters.
 Furthermore, the spray gun itself has to be cleaned.
-If the coating used is oil based then solvents are necessary to clean the system and these need to be bought and then stored.
+If the coating used is oil-based then solvents are necessary to clean the system and these need to be bought and then stored.

 How to Spray Paint Using an Airless System

 Before using an airless system you need to ensure it is clean.
 Every airless system is fitted with a screen (where the liquid enters into the system) and removable filters by the pump and in the spray gun.
 These should all be clean.
 Filters can easily become clogged up with lumpy coatings, so it is best to stir them well or even strain them using a nylon filter bag before use.